Courses

 01/08/2024 MW 12:00 PM - 1:00 PM Hawkins Music Building 163

-An examination of biblical text and the history of worship in the church in order to develop a biblical theology of worship and its application in the local church.
-Students will learn about the development and reforms of liturgical practices and biblical foundations for historical and present-day worship applications.
-(3 units; Fall/Spring)
+An examination of Scripture in order to develop a biblical theology of worship and its application in the local church.
+Students will learn about the development of worship practices from the Old and New Testaments and learn to apply hermeneutical principles to understanding present-day worship applications.
+(3 units; Fall, even years)

 MUS360-A